rohan-97/Todo-Tracker/README.md

 A google chrome extension for customized new tab which displays a to-do list

 Increase your productivity by adding to-do list right at your Newtab screen of your browser

+Setps to load the extension:

+Clone this repository or downlaod the zip file
+Open Google chrome and navigate to chrome://extensions/
+Enable Developer mode and you will be able to see Load Unpacked option
+Click on Load Unpacked and select the downloaded/cloned directory